 If you're short on fridge space, these square containers take up less room in the fridge or freezer.
 And the colored lids make them really easy to sort if you happen to be one of those people that loves a meticulously organized kitchen (organizers unite!).
 With a base made out of durable borosilicate and leakproof BPA-free lids, these square glass lunch containers are a great addition to your healthy kitchen cookware.

 Likewise, these divided containers are a perfect choice for meal prepping lunches in advance.
 These glass food storage containers are also made from borosilicate glass.
 This makes them shatter-resistant in extreme temperature changes.
-These divided glass containers are perfect for portion control and I love that the silicone seal keeps foods separate (even liquids like soup!).
+These bento box containers are perfect for portion control and I love that the silicone seal keeps foods separate (even liquids like soup!).

 Healthy Alternatives to Plastic Straws, Bottles, Bags, Wrap & More